 - Represented buyers and sellers in Section 363 sales in the bankruptcy cases of Jumio, Kodak, Coach America, Nortel, BearingPoint and TLO, among others.

-- Chambers USA: America’s Leading Lawyers for Business – Named our Bankruptcy/Restructuring practices among the top in Massachusetts and Washington DC in 2013-2017 and in New York in 2016-2017, with sources commenting, “They’re the pinnacle of professionalism, competent and possess all the virtues of first-class lawyers.”
+- Chambers USA: America’s Leading Lawyers for Business – Named our Bankruptcy and Restructuring Practice among the top in Massachusetts and Washington DC in 2013–2018 and in New York in 2016–2018, with sources commenting, “They’re the pinnacle of professionalism, competent and possess all the virtues of first-class lawyers.”
 Phil Anker, Craig Goldblatt, Andrew Goldman and John Sigel were individually honored as leaders in the field.

 - The M&A Advisor – Named WilmerHale a recipient of the 2017 Restructuring Community Impact Deal of the Year Award for the firm’s work on the restructuring of Jumio, Inc.

-- American College of Bankruptcy – Partner John Sigel is a fellow of the American College of Bankruptcy
+- American College of Bankruptcy – Partners Phil Anker, Craig Goldblatt, John Sigel and Danielle Spinelli are fellows of the American College of Bankruptcy.